 Everyone knows what to do with green beer: you drink it and carry on with your St. Patrick's Day shenanigans.
 But many people are at a loss when it comes to Irish whiskey—not that there's anything wrong with a shot, but there are lots of deliciously different ways to sip it.
-If you're looking for inspiration, you've come to the right place: here are eight of our favorite Irish whiskey cocktails to mix at home this St. Patrick's Day.
+If you're looking for inspiration, you've come to the right place: here are seven of our favorite Irish whiskey cocktails to mix at home this St. Patrick's Day.

 The Irish Derby